 Bathurst is a city located in New South Wales, Australia.
 This city was first established in 1814 and is believed to be the oldest inland settlement in all of Australia.
-The city has had periods of rapid growth in population, and estimates in 2016 put the city’s current population at 36,701.
+The city has had periods of rapid growth in population, and estimates in 2016 put the city’s population has reached 41,300 individuals.

 The area where Bathurst is located was first occupied by Wiradjuri Aborigines.
-The area was first spotted by Europeans in 1813.
+Europeans first spotted the area in 1813.
 A road was constructed from the Emu Plains across the Blue Mountains by William Cox, who was given 2,000 acres of land including what is now known as Bathurst.
 In 1815, the city was named for Henry Bathurst by Governor Lachlan Macquarie.

 In its earliest years, Bathurst was used as a base for explorers.
 However, things soon changed with the discovery of gold.
 Gold flakes were found in 1823 in the Fish River, but it was several years later when actual gold was discovered.
 Australia’s first gold rush began, and the world’s largest mass of gold was discovered.
 During this time, Bathurst became a center of the gold rush, and many hotels and inns were built to accommodate those coming to the area in search of riches.